dhwani229/MSc-Dissertation-2024/README.md

   * provided coverage files specific to CpG coverage

-### ***rest of rrbs jobscripts ***

 ### Processing of duplicate RRBS samples

-Some of the raw RRBS SRA data corresponded to the same samples (contained under the sample IDs beginning with 'GSM') and to process these, I decided to combine them into one fq file since there was no specific explanation on the article about the reason for there being duplicate samples present.
+Some of the raw RRBS SRA data corresponded to the same samples (contained under the sample IDs beginning with 'GSM') and to process these, they were combined them into one fq file since there was no specific explanation on the article about the reason for there being duplicate samples present.
 Therefore, I assumed that these were just bad sequencing runs and decided to combine them.

 * download.sh
   * Making the directories, called GSMxxx, where the corresponding SRA runs will be stored